 The tradition of old stone masonry skill is continued at the Stone Mason School in Pucisca, which is quite a unique school for this part of Europe.
 The school is opened for the visitors but only in school period from September to May.

 Brac Island Stone Story

-The splendor of Brac island white stone has for centuries enriched some of the world famous building like the nearby Diocletian palace, the White House of the President of the United States or a masterful Cathedral in Sibenik.
+The splendor of Brac island’s white stone has for centuries enriched some of the world famous building like the nearby Diocletian palace, a masterful Cathedral in Sibenik, and believe it or not White House of the President of the United States.

 This white stone of Brac is one of the symbols of the island, and much of the island is made of stone.
 People of Brac settled on stone and fell in love with it.
 The stone on Brac became their roof and table, wall and floor, or sacral decoration.

 The stone was cultivated by generations for centuries.
 It became the symbol of human persistence and skill, symbolizing the firmness and steadiness of the men of Brac in their struggle for survival on this rocky and poor island.

 It’s definitely a more cheaper island, and it’s still pristine with fascinating history as it has been inhabited since Neolithic times.
 It’s easily reachable even as an attractive destination of a day trip from Split.

 Hospitality and simplicity of the local people will be the trilling experience of any visitor.
 Don’t worry about the language barrier, because most (and especially young people) speak good English, German and Italian.

 This unique island with its untouched nature and rich cultural and historic heritage offers different things to do to stay active and experience something new.